jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Furthermore, so many people were drawn to Aaron Jackson and his music program, that there were more than enough people for a full choir and orchestra to perform every week.
 Second, Aaron Jackson conducted beautiful concerts.
 He spent months selecting music for the annual Christmas concert.
 Sometimes only a month after the Christmas performance, Aaron Jackson would roll out his selection for the next year.
 But when this performance finally came, it was a big deal.
 The auditorium which could easily fit 1500 people was packed.
 Seats were lined against the wall, and they too were filled.
-I was thankful the youth choir had reserved seating — because we might have had to stand otherwise.
+I was thankful the youth choir had reserved seating; because we might have had to stand otherwise.
-But when he stood on the conductor's podium (which would take him from about 5'8" to 6'2"), it was like lived the music.
+But when he stood on the conductor's podium (which would take him from about 5'8" to 6'2"), it was like he lived the music.
+The music was deep, rich, resounding, pure, lovely.
+On stage, it was as if he wielded the very power of music that melted hearts and touched the soul.